pentagram-lang/pentagram-ideas/syntax/errors-and-crashes.md

 ```
 animal match:
-  is-dog?,
+  .is-dog?,
     animal.bark
-  is-cat?,
+  .is-cat?,
     animal.meow
 ```

 ## Not nil assertion

-When dealing with optional values, you may find yourself often using `x is-nil? not assert` when you don't want to handle nils.
+When dealing with optional values, you may find yourself often using `x.is-nil? not assert` when you don't want to handle nils.
 The shortcut in Tacit for this is the `!` suffix operator.

 ```
 person.company!.address!.city! say